Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_Application.rst

 *   VSCode project for the J1939 CAN Example Application

-*   Example Application User Code Walkthrough

-*   Diagrams for the Example Application

-    *   Data Acquisition Task Dataflow
-    *   CAN Communication Task State Transition Diagram
-    *   Task Synchronization Diagram
+*   Application Dataflow and Synchronization diagram

-*   Descriptions of the example CAN messages implemented in the application.
+*   Examples of the J1939 CAN messages implemented in the application.

 .. toctree::
     :maxdepth: 1
     :hidden:

     CAN_J1939_ExampleApplication_VSCodeProject
-    CAN_J1939_ExampleApplication_UserCodeWalkthrough
     CAN_J1939_ExampleApplicationDiagrams
     CAN_J1939_CAN_Messages